 Since everyone wrinkled their noses at the mere mention of the word ‘noni’, as the Morinda fruit is called here, I decided to execute the dissection of this specimen under an exhaust hood – so to speak.
-I set up my lab on the tiled counter top of the small outdoor kitchen behind our guest casita.
+I set up my lab on the tiled countertop of the small outdoor kitchen behind our guest casita.
 It faces NW, away from the house.
-There’s a strong breeze coming down the fog shrouded mountain tops, acting as my ventilation system.
+There’s a strong breeze coming down the fog-shrouded mountain tops, acting as my ventilation system.
 And when you take just a couple of steps past this ‘breakfast bar’ and a border hedge, there’s a drop of 160 ft/50 meters or more down to the creek at the bottom of the gorge.
-At least the cadastral planes indicate a river as part of our property line.
-However the tropical moisture supports such a dense jungle down there, not to mention the fer-de-lance pit vipers and poisonous ‘sapo’ toads, that no-one has ever ventured, machete swinging, to the bottom of our gorge, to verify the existence of this river.
-But I can clearly hear it’s rushing and gushing whitewater, specially during the rainy season.
+The cadastral planes indicate a river as part of our property line, somewhere down there.
+However, the tropical moisture creates such a dense jungle as an ideal biotope for fer-de-lance pit vipers and poisonous sapo toads, that no-one has ever ventured, machete swinging or not, to the bottom of our gorge, to verify the existence of said river.
+But I can clearly hear it’s rushing and gushing whitewater, especially during the rainy season.

 Since Saturday, the Morinda tree fruit had ripened to a glossy, almost translucent plumpness.
 It was high time to hurl this vomit fruit into the abyss! (pun intended)

 Using my extra sharp deboning knife, I halved the fruit with one decisive motion – quickly stepping back to avoid a possible release of foul odors.
 As it turned out, one actually had to bend toward the cut surface to detect a mild Tilsit aroma.
 Anticlimax!
 Ah well.

 After studying the composite fruit organization for a little bit, I speared each half with the knife and tossed it in the general direction of serpents and sapos, while my little dragon watched the proceedings with curiosity.